Love That Girl!

-Love That Girl! is an American sitcom that airs on TV One and debuted on January 19, 2010.
+Love That Girl! is an American television sitcom that aired on TV One from January 19, 2010, to September 25, 2014.
 The series started off as a four episode, independently produced series presentation that aired as a special three-night event, and was later ordered to series on October 15, 2010.
 Love That Girl! is the first scripted series for the network.
 The series went on hiatus until TV One announced in May 2013, that the series would return for its fourth season on October 11, 2013.
 Tatyana Ali did not return for the fourth season due to a contract agreement with the BET series, Second Generation Wayans.

 Plot

 Seasons 1 to 3 revolve around Tyana Jones (Tatyana Ali), a recent young divorcee returning to southern California who is in search of new independence, a new career and a new chapter in her book of life.
 In Season 4, Imunique (Bresha Webb) is still working at Del-Jones Realty while Latrell (Alphonso McAuley) is continuing on jump-starting his stand-up comedian career.
 The new member of the cast is Jasmine Russell (Reagan Gomez); she is Delroy’s niece from Ohio, who relocated to Los Angeles in hopes of becoming a sports reporter.